-A squat rack (in this case i’m talking about a half rack like shown below) is smaller and cheaper but still allows you to fall backwards with the barbell so is less safe.
+A squat rack (in this case I’m talking about a half rack like shown below) is smaller and cheaper but still allows you to fall backward with the barbell so is less safe.
 They can usually handle a little less weight as well.

 I wouldn’t recommend squat stands unless it’s really your only option.
 Squat stands don’t provide much safety.